n6garcia/Garcias-Game-of-Life/README.md

 I claim to have disproven Geodell's incompleteness by proving P=NP through the completion of Zermelo-fermet Set Theory.

 I have devised rules for what i am calling the reductive proof method (derivative superset math) and the enductive proof method.

-By tomorrow I will have written most of the theory I have so far!
 An Informal Number is a Complex Number with a restricted i component (to R/Q).

+Check out EonCalc for the breakdown of "Reductive Algebra".